JordanShurmer/results-viewer/README.md

 # Results Viewer 👓

-This repo contains the code for the results-viewing portion of our Senior Design project
+This repo contains the code for the results-viewing portion of our Senior Design project.

+## Goals

+The goal is to present the data in a creative and meaningful way.

-A map with the info overlayed.
-Showing trends through color or something similar.
+* A map with the info overlayed
+  * Heatmap of trends that we discover

+## Viewing the results

+Currently it is all contained in the one file [results.html](/results.html).

+Simple open that file in any modern browser.

+## Implementation Details

+This is set up to use the [Google Maps API](https://developers.google.com/maps/documentation/javascript/?authuser=1).
+The API key came from Jordan Shurmer's `vols.utk.edu` account.

 # Project Description